hvemily/Project-exam-v2/README.md

 - I can edit or delete my posts.
 - I can register a new account.
 - User Authentication

-To access the owner/admin features, log in using the following credentials:

-Please use the word document provided in the delivery file on teams.

 * Design and Wireframes